infovista-opensource/vistamart-datasource/README.md

 The query parameters are used to identify the right VistaMart started slots in the database.
 These parameters are divided into 3 parts.

 * Main Parameters (Mandatory for all use cases):
-  * *VISTA*: Indicates the indicator vista (based on the list of vistas available in the VistaMart topology)
+  * *VISTA*: Indicates the indicator vista (based on the list of top vistas available in the VistaMart topology)
   * *INDICATOR*: Indicates the indicator (based on the list of indicators available in the VistaMart topology filtered by the selected vista)
   * *INSTANCE*: Indicates the instance (based on the list of instances available in the VistaMart topology filtered by the selected vista)
   * *DISPLAY RATE*: Indicates the slot display rate (based on the started slots for the selected indicator and instance)
   * *PROPERTY 1* & *PROPERTY VALUE 1*: Additional slots filtering based on a property and its property value
   * *PROPERTY 2* & *PROPERTY VALUE 2*: Additional slots filtering based on a property and its property value
   * *PROPERTY 3* & *PROPERTY VALUE 3*: Additional slots filtering based on a property and its property value
-* Parent Instance Filtering (optional): Used when querying instance having a parent instance (like an Interface instance)
+* Parent Instance Filtering (optional): Used when querying instance having a parent instance (like an Interface vista instance)
-  * *PARENT VISTA*: Indicates the parent instance vista (based on the list of vistas available in the VistaMart topology).
+  * *PARENT VISTA*: Indicates the parent instance vista (based on the list of top vistas available in the VistaMart topology).
   * *PARENT INSTANCE*: Indicates the parent instance (based on the list of instances available in the VistaMart topology filtered by the selected parent vista).
   * *PARENT PROPERTY* & *PARENT PROPERTY VALUE*: Additional instance filtering based on a property and its property value
 * Display Options